Steve Smith set to return for Australia after concussion

 A delayed concussion sidelined the batsman for the third Test at Headingley but he is in line to come back into the side when the tourists visit Derbyshire for a three-day fixture which gets under way next Thursday.

-Should he come through unscathed, Smith - who has compiled scores of 144, 142 and 92 in the series against England so far - will come into the reckoning for the fourth Test at Old Trafford, starting on September 4.
+Should he come through unscathed, Smith - who has compiled scores of 144, 142 and 92 in the series against England so far - should return for the fourth Test at Old Trafford, starting on September 4.

 Marnus Labuschagne became the first concussion substitute in Test cricket when replaced Smith in his No 4 batting spot in the second innings at Lord's and has impressed with three crucial half-centuries in three innings.